 As you can see to gain the extra surface finish comes at a cost with the extra processing but this is becoming much easier as companies find automated solutions for it.

-What mechanical properties does my part need?
+What mechanical properties does your part need?

 Understanding how your part will be loaded, what strength your part requires and how to achieve this is critical in picking a printer.

-The majority of FDM printer manufacturers are now “opensource” meaning you can put any filament you like through the printer with the settings being provide by the filament manufacturer.
+The majority of FDM printer manufacturers worth looking at are now “opensource” meaning you can put any filament you like through the printer with the settings being provide by the filament manufacturer.
 This gives a huge range of variation in what you can print but you need to ensure your printer is able to print the required material.

 Many budget 3D printers will only melt the plastic up to 250 Celsius whereas a durable plastic like Nylon or a hard plastic like Polycarbonate will need much higher melting temperatures closer to 300 Celsius.